One-Particle Density Matrix Framework for Mode-Shell Correspondence: Characterizing Topology in Amorphous Higher-Order Topological Insulators: The BBH model on an amorphous structure

 To demonstrate the mode-shell correspondence in a disordered structure, we apply the BBH model to a $C_4$-symmetric amorphous point set and characterize the topology of its ground state.
-In order to generate a $C_4$ symmetric amorphous square point set of linear size $L$, we consider a smaller square lattice with linear size $\tilde{L}=L/2$.
+In order to generate a $C_4$-symmetric amorphous square point set of linear size $L$, we consider a smaller square lattice with linear size $\tilde{L}=L/2$.
 The smaller lattice is made into an amorphous structure by drawing each site from a normal distribution with a mean given by the lattice coordinates of the sites, and with a standard deviation $w$.
-We denote this amorphous structure the generating set.
+We denote this amorphous structure as the generating set.
 The parameter $w$ controls the deviation from the crystalline limit and is referred to as the \textit{amorphicity} of the model.
 The final amorphous point set consists of four copies of the generating set arranged in a square.
-To enforce a $C_4$ symmetry, the copy in the top right corner is left unchanged, while the remaining three are rotated by $\pi/2$, $ \pi$, and $3\pi/2$ around their own center axis, and placed in the top left, bottom left, and bottom right corners respectively.
+To enforce a $C_4$ symmetry, the copy in the top right corner is left unchanged, while the remaining three are rotated by $\pi/2$, $ \pi$, and $3\pi/2$ around their own center axis, and placed in the top left, bottom left, and bottom right corners, respectively.
+While the $C_4$ symmetry of the amorphous point set is needed for the zero modes to be protected against chiral-symmetry-preserving perturbations, it is not required for the application of the mode-shell correspondence.